 It took me all of one week (or less) to consume the 382 pages (which included an interview with author Ransom Riggs and an excerpt of its sequel).
 I found myself enjoying it immensely and even told my sister to take a read (which she would do via audiobook).
 After realizing how great the book was, I was all the more excited to see it brought to life.
 And if anyone could bring a book about weird kids to the big screen in a fun, imaginative way, it would be Tim, right?
 Well, I was wrong.

-For those unfamiliar with the novel, it follows teen Jacob Portman as he delves into his deceased grandfather’s past and travels to Cairnholm, Wales to investigate the orphanage his grandpa lived in with children with extraordinary abilities.
-After a series of events, Jacob learns the peculiar kids were not only real but still living — and hiding from monsters hunting them.
+For those unfamiliar with the novel, it follows teen Jacob Portman as he delves into his deceased grandfather’s past and travels to Cairnholm, Wales, to investigate the orphanage his grandpa lived in with children with extraordinary abilities.
+After a series of events, Jacob learns the peculiar kids are not only real but still living — and hiding from monsters hunting them.

 One of the main peculiars is Emma Bloom.
 She’s a feisty “spark” with the ability to create fire in the palm of her hand.
 She was also Jacob’s grandfather’s “sweetheart.”
 In the film, however, they not only changed Emma’s appearance but switched her peculiarity with that of young orphan Olive Elephanta, whose peculiarity is being lighter than air.
 Olive, in turn, became a red-haired teenager whose only role was to set the occasional fire and serve as another peculiar’s seemingly unrequited love interest.